d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 [Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/) (VGG) at Oxford University.
 In their eponymously-named VGG network,
-It's easy to implement these repeated structures in code with any modern deep learning framework by using loops and subroutines.
+It is easy to implement these repeated structures in code with any modern deep learning framework by using loops and subroutines.